appyoumake/appyoumake_compiler_service/readme.md

 chmod -R 770 /var/local/mlab_cs
 ```

 The `inbox` is the dir used for the rsync share.
-The MLAB editor will put apps to be compiled in this dir.
+The Appyoumake editor will put apps to be compiled in this dir.
 The `working` directory is the working directory for the compiler service.
 Cordova commands are run in this directory.

 ### rsync